wustlcse/FAQ/docs/index.md

 Here are the common waitlist processing priorities and guidance for many courses:

-* CSE 204A: Web Development:  204A follows wait-list order and is strictly capped at the number of seats listed for each section.
+* CSE 204A: Web Development:  Priority is given to students in CSE degree programs that accept this course as an elective for the degree program.
+Eligible students are admitted in waitlist order and the course is strictly capped at the number of seats listed for each section.
 If your waitlist position is greater than 15% of the total course enrollment you are not likely to be able to join the course.
-For example, if the course has 60 seats and you are higher than 9th on the waitlist you probably won't be able to join.
+For example, if the course has 60 seats and you are higher than 9th on the waitlist you probably won’t be able to join.
 * CSE 217A: Intro. to Data Science:   This course is required for Data Science majors, so they get top priority.
 Students who are contemplating a data science major would need to take this course in their sophomore year to be able to complete the Major in four years, so sophomores in any CSE degree (Major in CS, Minor, Second Major, etc.) get the second level of priority, followed by other CSE students based on waitlist order.
    *  Lab/studio sections are often the major constraint on enrollment.
 Most students prefer a studio time that aligns with the lecture time.
 Selecting a studio time that does not align with lectures may increase the chances of students who are not in the highest priority groups.
 * CSE 231S Intro. to Parallel and Concurrent Programming:  Priority is given to students in CSE degree programs that accept this course as an elective for the degree program.
 Some priority is also given to students who have been waitlisted in prior semesters.